Are you up for the challenge?

 FAQs

 It’s your chance to stop talking and start filming!
 The premise?
 Filmmaking teams have just 72 hours to make a short film.
-All writing, shooting, and editing must occur in the 72 hour window beginning Saturday, July 13, at noon.
+All writing, shooting, and editing must occur in the 72-hour window beginning Friday, August 1st, at noon.
 The completed films are screened to a public audience.

 Free.99 (There’s no entry fee, it’s free.)

-The ONLY work that can take place PRIOR to the kick-off at 12pm on July 13th is (1) the organizing of cast members and crew members; (2) the securing of equipment; (3) the scouting and securing of locations; (4) coming up with story ideas.
-Just keep in mind that you will need to incorporate the title and a theme, prop or action that we choose for you and provide on July 13th.
+The ONLY work that can take place PRIOR to the kick-off at noon on August 1st is (1) the organizing of cast members and crew members; (2) the securing of equipment; (3) the scouting and securing of locations; (4) coming up with story ideas.
+Just keep in mind that you will need to incorporate the title and a theme, prop or action that we choose for you and provide on August 1st.

 The race is open to all filmmakers, pro and novice alike.
 All team members (crew and cast) must be volunteers.
 To register, you only need the name of the “team leader”.
 You do not need to have your complete team or cast & crew before you register.